cypherpunk-academy/2064/en/024_2021_Night-raid.md

 Voices roared, rumbles of breaking doors.
 Loud trampling in the stairwell, then after a short time a rumble again.
 They looked at each other.
-The clock showed four o'clock in the morning.
+The clock showed 4am.

 Mother: "For God's sake!
 What's that?"

-She reached for his hand.
+She reached for her husbands hand.

 Father, excited: "Maybe a swat team!
 Shit.